-Newsround's guide to North Korea
+North Korea: Everything you need to know about the country - CBBC Newsround

 In 2011, North Korea announced Kim Jong-il's son, Kim Jong-un, as its new leader.

-Around a million people gathered in the capital city, Pyongyang, to hear the announcement.
+Around one million people gathered in the capital city, Pyongyang, to hear the announcement.

 People have to ask permission to travel around and it's difficult for visitors to enter the country too.